 The humble footer – long ignored by web designers – has become a site of a sudden burst of creative energy in the past few years, as designers realize the flexibility of the footer as more than a mere placeholder for contact and copyright info.
 Facilitating this change has been a gradual move away from a fold-centric design ethos, which focused on concentrating major design and navigational elements ‘above the fold’.
 With the abandonment of this “above the fold” design approach, the footer has become the unit of choice for experimentation with design and navigational elements.

-This article takes a look at certain contemporary trends and best practices for footer design:
+This article takes a look at certain contemporary footer design trends and explores some best practices:

 1. Full Sitemap